Bendomey/poly-table/README.md

 ## Usage

-- Using with the useTable hook.
+- Using the useTable hook.

 ```tsx
 import * as React from 'react'